ryanmcdonough/local-ai-legal/README.md

 ## Support

 If you encounter any issues or have questions, please open an issue on the GitHub repository.
-We're here to help!

----

-Thank you for your interest in the Local Legal AI Chatbot.
-We hope this tool enhances your legal document analysis and AI interaction experiences!
+Happy to take a look at any problems.